-Overall and blue jeans, called dungarees, were a necessary clothing item for laborious tasks.
+Blue jeans, called dungarees, were a necessary clothing item for laborious tasks.
 WWII made blue jeans more popular as working Rosies took to factories and Land Girls worked farms.

 Men’s blue jeans had a loose fit, long crotch, and a wide rolled cuff.
-Women’s cut jeans had a narrowed leg (that was still rather boxy), curved hip, and a side zipper.
-Some women’s versions had buttons like men’s sailor pants.
-In 1948, Wrangler invented the front zip up jeans for women.
-Women didn’t like the new front zip, at least not until the 1950s.
+Women’s cut jeans had a slightly narrowed leg (that was still rather boxy), curved hip, and a side zipper.
+Some women’s versions had white buttons on the side.
+Others had contrast stitching around deep pockets.

 There were two big blue jeans brands in the 1940s: Levi’s and Lee.
 When Wrangler tried to enter the market, they turned to Rodeo, a growing entertainment sport to get the word out.
 Rodeo stars had near-Hollywood status — and it wasn’t just the cowboys.
 Women competed and won wearing Wrangler Jeans with its signature logo on the back pockets.